home-assistant/developers.home-assistant/docs/creating_platform_index.md

 One Home Assistant rule is that the integration should never interface directly with devices.
 Instead, it should interact with a third-party Python 3 library.
 This way, Home Assistant can share code with the Python community and keep the project maintainable.

-Once you have your Python library ready and published to PyPi, add it to the [manifest](creating_integration_manifest.md).
+Once you have your Python library ready and published to PyPI, add it to the [manifest](creating_integration_manifest.md).
 It will now be time to implement the Entity base class that is provided by the integration that you are creating a platform for.

 Find your integration at the [entity index](entity_index.md) to see what methods and properties are available to implement.